abinit/abinit/doc/tutorial/compilation.md

     -L$HOME/local/lib -lfftw3f -lfftw3 -I$HOME/local/include

-Note that, unlike in *libxc*, here we don't have to specify different libs for Fortran and C as the FFTW3 developers decided to bundle both the C and the Fortran API in the same library.
+Note that, unlike in *libxc*, here we don't have to specify different libs for Fortran and C as FFTW3 bundles both the C and the Fortran API in the same library.
 The Fortran interface is included by default provided the FFTW3 configure script can find a Fortran compiler on your system.
-In our case, we know that our FFTW3 libraries support Fortran as *gfortran* in available but this may not be true if we are using a precompiled library installed with your package manager.
+In our case, we know that our FFTW3 libraries support Fortran as *gfortran* is available but this may not be true if we are using a precompiled library installed by our package manager.

 To make sure we have the Fortran API bundled in the library, one can use the `nm` tool to get the list of symbols in the library and then use *grep* to search for the Fortran API.